Baby Whales – How Big Are They Really?

 How Long Is a Whale’s Gestation Period?

-Surprisingly, many whale species, including humpback whales, fin whales, Bryde’s whales, sei whales, minke whales, and blue whales, have a gestation period similar to the human gestation period.
+Surprisingly, many whale species, including humpback whales, fin whales, Bryde’s whales, sei whales, minke whales, and blue whales, have gestation periods similar to those of humans.
 While most typically last 10 to 12 months, pilot whales experience a more extended gestation period, usually between 12 and 15 months.
 Sperm whales have the most prolonged gestation period, approximately 18 months.

 Where Are They Born?